Another racist slur found on government website days after review calls rejected

 N*****d’ is widely accepted as a racist slur, coined by colonialists in the 18th century in reference to people of African ancestry who were deemed as subhuman.
 It is not a term associated with civilised discourse in modern times.

-The Independent revealed last week that the term had been included in both a report by the Met Office and Department for Work and Pensions (DWP) guidance used to assess benefit claims, prompting Prime Minister Rishi Sunak’s official spokesperson to denounce the word as “inappropriate and offensive”.
+The Independent revealed last week that the term had been included in both a report by the Met Office and Department for Work and Pensions (DWP) guidance used to assess benefit claims, prompting prime minister Rishi Sunak’s official spokesperson to denounce the word as “inappropriate and offensive”.

 Downing Street added that it was “confident” that the word did not appear in any other documents.
 However, The Independent later revealed that the slur had been further visible in the comment section of a page on the government’s own website since 2015, in a comment under a blog titled ‘Equality in the Civil Service: talking about race’.